 The NVA would have their own listening posts and scouts, probably as effective as Nguyen at watching and alerting their forces to our every move.
-But they wouldn’t be ready for a move made in the middle of a full on artillery barrage I could call in up on top of the hill, and then down along the river.
+But they wouldn’t be ready for a move made in the middle of a full artillery barrage I could call in up on top of the hill, and then down along the river.
 Cunningham could cover the objective we were heading toward, but the company had to get another ten clicks northward, where the valley spread out wider, for their fire to be truly effective.

-The “What now lieutenant?” games we played at night in the Basic School hadn’t covered problems that included how to get a reticent commanding officer, probably hiding out in as dry a mud hole as First Platoon could dig for him, to go along with the only plan that might keep us alive until morning.
+The “What now Lieutenant?” games we played at night in the Basic School hadn’t covered problems that included how to get a reticent commanding officer, probably hiding out in as dry a mud hole as First Platoon could dig for him, to go along with the only plan that might keep us alive until morning.
 Maybe a collection of my fellow officers at that school could have figured out a way in the Force Reaction Course to cross the raging river and take out the big gun, but I didn’t think so.
-Water was a whole lot easier to cross in daytime, and in training, especially with Navy Seals paddling around to save Marines trying to swim even short distances with twenty or thirty pounds of gear strapped to their backs.
+Water was a whole lot easier to cross in the daytime, and in training, especially with Navy Seals paddling around to save Marines trying to swim even short distances with twenty or thirty pounds of gear strapped to their backs.
 Not to mention the extreme difficulty of crossing the raging river I could hear swishing along below, just ready and willing to swallow any middle-of-the-night challengers to its dominance.